ryang-phunware/maas-ads-ios-sdk/README.md

 Version 3.0.10

-This Phunware's iOS SDK for the MaaSAdvertising module.
+This Phunware's iOS SDK for the MaaS Advertising module.
 Visit http://maas.phunware.com/ for more details and to sign up.

 Getting Started
 ---------------

-- [Download MaaSAdvertising](https://github.com/phunware/maas-ads-ios-sdk/archive/master.zip) and run the included sample app.
+- [Download MaaS Advertising](https://github.com/phunware/maas-ads-ios-sdk/archive/master.zip) and run the included sample app.
 - Continue reading below for installation and integration instructions.
 - Be sure to read the [documentation](http://phunware.github.io/maas-ads-ios-sdk/) for additional details.